openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

         naming convention g_&lt;resource path&gt;_RESOURCE_PROPERTY_NAME_&lt;propertyname&gt;

 -PICS.json

-    - PICT file that list the implemented resources in the generated code to be used with CTT
-    - not up to date
+    PICT file that list the implemented resources in the generated code to be used with CTT.
+Note: generated file not up to date.

 ## IoTivity_lite
 IoTivity Lite already has a set of build-in resources.